zer0cache/matic-docs/docs/contribute/polygon-architecture.md

 The Polygon Network has a three-layer architecture:

 * Ethereum layer — a set of contracts on the Ethereum mainnet.
-* Heimdall layer — a set of proof-of-stake Heimdall nodes running in parallel to the Ethereum mainnet, monitoring the set of staking contracts deployed on the Ethereum mainnet, and committing the Polygon Network checkpoints to the Ethereum mainnet.
+* Heimdall layer — a set of proof-of-stake Heimdall nodes running parallel to the Ethereum mainnet, monitoring the set of staking contracts deployed on the Ethereum mainnet and committing the Polygon Network checkpoints to the Ethereum mainnet.
 Heimdall is based on Tendermint.
 * Bor layer — a set of block-producing Bor nodes shuffled by Heimdall nodes.
 Bor is based on Go Ethereum.

 <img src={useBaseUrl("img/staking/architecture.png")} />

-Currently, developers can use **Plasma** for specific state transitions for which Plasma predicates have been written such as ERC20, ERC721, asset swaps, or other custom predicates.
+Currently, developers can use **Plasma** for specific state transitions for which Plasma predicates have been written, such as ERC20, ERC721, asset swaps, or other custom predicates.
 For arbitrary state transitions, they can use PoS.
 Or both!
 This is made possible by Polygon's hybrid construction.

-To enable the PoS mechanism on our platform, a set of **staking** management contracts are deployed on Ethereum, as well as a set of incentivized validators running **Heimdall** and **Bor** nodes.
-Ethereum is the first basechain Polygon supports, but Polygon intends to offer support for additional basechains, based on community suggestions and consensus, to enable an interoperable decentralized Layer 2 blockchain platform.
+To enable the PoS mechanism on our platform, a set of **staking** management contracts are deployed on Ethereum, and a set of incentivized validators running **Heimdall** and **Bor** nodes.
+Ethereum is the first basechain Polygon supports, but Polygon intends to offer support for additional basechains to enable an interoperable decentralized Layer 2 blockchain platform based on community suggestions and consensus.

 <img src={useBaseUrl("img/matic/Architecture.png")} />;